Liao of Wu

-Liao, King of Wu (吳王僚; died 515 BC), also named Zhouyu, was king of the state of Wu in the Spring and Autumn period.
+Liao, King of Wu (吳王僚; died 515 BC), also named Zhouyu (州于), was the 23rd king of the state of Wu in the Spring and Autumn period.

 Biography

 Liao was the grandson of King Shoumeng.
 He took the throne in 526 BC.
 During his time as king he led several battles against the state of Chu.
 In 518 BC, he conquered the fortified Chu city of Zhongli.
-He was assassinated by Zhuan Zhu during a function organised by his cousin, Prince Guang, who then became King Helü of Wu.
+He was assassinated by Zhuan Zhu during a function organised by his cousin or nephew, Prince Guang, who then became King Helü of Wu.